-As the first step, we apply image transformation on the poisoned image to destruct the trigger pattern, e.g., by using average pooling to blur poisoned images.
-Formally, we denote the applied image transformation as a liner operator function $\mathbf{A}$, and let the transformed image be $\mathbf{x}^A = \mathbf{A}\mathbf{x}^P =\mathbf{A}(\mathbf{x}+\mathbf{p})$.
-However, directly using the transformed image as the purification result could lead to poor classification accuracy due to fidelity loss induced by $\mathbf{A}$, which is supported by several previous studies~\cite{qiu2021deepsweep}.
-Recovering the original image $\mathbf{x}$ from the transformed image $\mathbf{x}^A$ is a linear inverse problem that is difficult to solve~\cite{kawar2022denoising}.
+In the first stage, we apply image transformation to destruct potential trigger patterns, such as using average pooling to blur the poisoned images.
+Formally, we denote the transformation as a linear operator $\mathbf{A}$, and let the transformed image be $\mathbf{x}^A = \mathbf{A}\mathbf{x}^P =\mathbf{A}(\mathbf{x}+\mathbf{p})$.
+Previous research~\cite{li2021backdoor, qiu2021deepsweep} has used the transformed image directly as the purified result.
+However, such approaches may result in poor classification accuracy due to the loss of fidelity induced by $\mathbf{A}$.

-To recover the lost information, an intuitive way is to apply an image generative model, e.g., the diffusion model, to yield a purified image with high fidelity.
-However, images are generated from random Gaussian noise in the diffusion model, which lacks control over the result and cannot be directly applied to solve our problem.
-Thus, we derive a constraint for the generation process of diffusion models to precisely recover the original image.
-Specifically, for an ideally purified image $\mathbf{x}'$, it should satisfy $\mathbf{x}'=\mathbf{x}$, so we establish the constraint as follows:
+To recover the lost information, an intuitive way is to apply an image generative model, e.g., the diffusion model, to yield a purified image.
+However, the vanilla diffusion model generates images from random Gaussian noise and lacks control over the fidelity of generated images.
+Thus, we propose a constraint to guide the generation process of diffusion models to recover high-fidelity images.
+Specifically, for an ideally purified image $\mathbf{x}_0$, it should satisfy $\mathbf{x}_0=\mathbf{x}$, so we have: